-Why are there only a small percentage of rich people?
+Why is there only a small percentage of rich people?

 Why are so many people poor?

-The experts are quick to point the finger of blame at a variety of causes: a low wages, America’s shrinking manufacturing base, U.S. companies moving oversees, China stealing our jobs, illegal immigrants stealing our jobs, poor education, the rich exploiting the poor, insufficient taxation of the rich, etc.
+The experts are quick to point the finger of blame at a variety of causes: low wages, America’s shrinking manufacturing base, U.S. companies moving overseas, China stealing our jobs, illegal immigrants stealing our jobs, poor education, the rich exploiting the poor, insufficient taxation of the rich, etc.

 But none of these pundits ever address the real cause of this disparity – parenting.

-America’s growing wealth gap, the great divide between the rich and poor, is a reflection of how America’s have’s and have-not’s were raised by their parents.
+America’s growing wealth gap, the great divide between the rich and poor, is a reflection of how America’s has and have-nots were raised by their parents.

 I spent 5 years interviewing 177 self-made millionaires and 128 poor people and documented what I learned in something that I call my Rich Habits Study.